Defenses to DUI Charges

 - Weaknesses in Blood, Breath, or Urine Testing and Field Sobriety Tests

-- Finding a Free Consultation to Review Your Charges with a Franklin County Lawyer
+- Finding a Free Consultation to Review Your Charges with a Hamilton County Lawyer

 The United States legal system protects you from answering law enforcement questions that may seriously compromise your legal defense through self-incrimination.
 If the question posed to you effectually helps the officer make a case against you, then you should have been given your Miranda rights first.
 If the officer does not do so before asking such questions and after arrest, then your answers may be inadmissible in court.